MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/CardPageID-Property.md

 Sets the card page that is associated with items in the current list page.

 ## Applies To
- Pages
+ List pages
+ ListPart pages

 ## Remarks
- Use this property on a list page to specify the card page that should be displayed when an end user double\-clicks an item on the list page..
+ Use this property on a list page or listpart page to specify the card page that should be displayed when an end user double-clicks an item on the list page or listpart page.

  For an example of how the CardPageID property is used, see [Walkthrough: Creating a Customer List in Page Designer](../Topic/Walkthrough:%20Creating%20a%20Customer%20List%20in%20Page%20Designer.md).